 Remember, these same keywords you used in your resume will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to verbally communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

 Check also the interview don'ts.

 Always ask questions because this demonstrates your prior research and interest in the job, except questions about salary or benefits unless the interviewer broaches the subject first.

 Do not volunteer information that the interviewer doesn't ask for.

 Hopefully you received an invitation to a job interview.
 So, now you need:

-- Look at job interview tips and other job interview skills.
+- Look at job interview tips and other job interview skills,

-- Check the job interview tips do's and don'ts.
+- Check the job interview tips do's and don'ts,

-Follow up the job interview with a thank you letter.
+Follow up your job interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

-Good luck with your job interview tips and get hired.
+Good luck with job interview do!